niraskmat/qpurpose/README.md

 This project is a RESTful API built using **FastAPI** for managing tasks with user authentication using **JWT**.
 It features task CRUD, secure login, and registration.

+You can also access the code on github: https://github.com/niraskmat/qpurpose

 ---

 ## Features